saoirse-defi/milestone2-vanilla/README.md

 ### Implementation

-This section will outline the technologies used in the design of this application.
+This section will outline the technologies and processes used in the design of this application.

 #### HTML Canvas